onzfonz/comp227/src/content/2/en/part2a.md

 ```

 <i>[1, 2, 3]</i>  will be printed to the console.
- *map* always creates a new array, the elements of which have been created from the elements of the original array by <i>mapping</i>: using the function given as a parameter to the *map* method.
+ `map` always creates a new array, the elements of which have been created from the elements of the original array by ***mapping***: using the function given as a parameter to the `map` method.

 The function is